Schreezer/fhe_llm/FHE_LLM_Project_Presentation.md

 - Successfully implemented a working FHE-compatible language model
 - Developed innovative techniques for bit-width control in transformers
-- Created a fully functional model with perfect accuracy under encryption
 - Demonstrated feasibility of privacy-preserving inference with LLMs
 - Established foundation for future research in FHE-compatible deep learning